ShilpaPJalli/Encryption-techniques/README.md

 # Encryption-techniques
-This program uses RSA, Caesar cipher and Playfair cipher techniques to Encryption and Decryption the message
+This program uses RSA, Caesar cipher and Playfair cipher techniques to Encryption and Decryption the message.
+You need to run RSAencryption.py file which is the main program.